AdaCore/spark2014/lrm/source/packages.rst

 expected that there are external readers to be consuming the output values.
 Either of these require external agents of some kind, which implies volatility.]

-|SPARK| aspects are defined for specifying a variable as an external input only
+|SPARK| aspects are defined for specifying a variable as an input only
-or an external output only (see :ref:`external_aspects`) and a state abstraction may be specified as external and, either input only or output only, or non-volatile when it is declared by an Abstract_State aspect (see :ref:`abstract-state-aspect`).
+or an output only [Ada aspects are used for specifying volatility and whether the variable is external] see :ref:`external_aspects`).
+When a state abstraction is declared by an Abstract_State aspect (see :ref:`abstract-state-aspect`) it may be specified as external, in which it may be also specified as either input only or output only, or it may be specified as non-volatile.

 .. centered:: **Static Semantics**